-- 1.1 The Civil Aviation Authority (CAA) has reviewed the experience of transition between Terminal Air Navigation Services (TANS) providers at Birmingham Airport Limited (BAL) and Gatwick Airport Limited (GAL) from NATS Services Limited (NSL) to a new provider: - Birmingham Airport Air Traffic Limited (BAATL), an in-house provider at Birmingham, and - Air Navigation Solutions Ltd. (ANSL), a subsidiary of the Deutsche Flugsicherung (DFS) at Gatwick. - 1.2 The review takes place in the context of the United Kingdom's TANS market experiencing a period of change with an increasing number of airports choosing to tender TANS services, and when a change of provider is chosen this requires orderly transition.
+- 1.1 The Civil Aviation Authority (CAA) is reviewing the experience of transition between Terminal Air Navigation Services (TANS) providers at Gatwick Airport Limited (GAL) from NATS Services Limited (NSL) to a new provider, Air Navigation Solutions Ltd. (ANSL), a subsidiary of the Deutsche Flugsicherung (DFS), the German Air Navigation Service Provider. - 1.2 The review takes place in the context of the United Kingdom's TANS market experiencing an increased number of changes to airports' chosen TANS provider, requiring orderly transition.
 Moreover, the Department for Transport with support of the CAA papers CAP 1004 and 1293 has made the case for market conditions for Terminal ANS in the United Kingdom to the European Commission.
-The changes of provider at BAL and GAL provide the foundation for the Department for Transport's position and make the case for market conditions.
-In October 2016, the European Commission published its decision that market conditions had been established in the UK. - This report provides Steer Davies Gleave's independent and impartial findings and recommendations emerging from its review of the transition process for TANS provision at BAL and GAL.
-The review covered the transition process, and the processes and roles of the key stakeholders: the airport (BAL, GAL), the outgoing provider (NSL), the new provider (BAATL, ANSL), and the CAA as the certifying authority.
-We also sought the views of the airport slot coordinator and airlines on whether there was any noticeable impact on capacity declared or quality of service delivered during the transitions; and TANS providers' staff to understand how they were impacted by the transitions.
-A detailed description of the transition at each airport is provided in Appendix A (Birmingham) and Appendix B (Gatwick). - 1.4 The review was asked to cover: - The airports' and new providers' transition plan, as compared to outturn project delivery.
-Identifying differences in cost and time and the issues that caused these changes; - The CAA's guidance on transition, through a review of its clarity and testing the understanding of the airports and new TANS providers; - Interviews with the airports, outgoing provider and new providers of TANS and the CAA to gain an understanding of the key issues that materialised during the transition; - Interviews with staff representatives (Prospect), and airlines and their Airline Operators Committees (AOCs) focusing on: - issues raised by staff during the transitions; and
+The changes of provider at Birmingham Airport Limited and Gatwick Airport Limited provide the foundation for the Department for Transport's position and make the case for market conditions.
+In October 2016, the European Commission published its decision that market conditions had been established for TANS in the UK. - 1.3 This report provides Steer Davies Gleave's independent and impartial review of the transition process for TANS provision at GAL.
+The review covers the transition process, and the processes and roles of the key stakeholders: the airport (GAL), the outgoing provider (NSL), the new provider (ANSL), and the CAA as the certifying authority.
+We have also sought the views of the airport slot coordinator and airlines on whether there was any noticeable impact on capacity declared or quality of service delivered during the transition; and TANS providers' staff to understand how they were impacted by the transition. - 1.4 The review was asked to cover: - The airport's and new provider's transition plan, as compared to outturn project delivery.
+Identifying differences in cost and time and the issues that caused these changes; - The CAA's guidance on transition, through a review of its clarity and testing the understanding of the airport and new TANS provider; - Interviews with the airport, outgoing provider and new provider of TANS and the CAA to gain an understanding of the key issues that materialised during the transition; - Interviews with staff representatives (Prospect), and airlines and their Airline Operators Committee (AOC) focusing on: - issues raised by staff during the transition; and - observations about the quality of services delivered during and immediately after the transition; - Identification of the key challenges and issues that were faced during the transition, particularly where these had cost and timetable impacts;

-- observations about the quality of services delivered during and after the transitions; - Identification of the key challenges and issues that were faced during the transitions, particularly where these had cost and timetable impacts; - Identification and explanation of any effect on airport capacity resulting from the transitions, interacting with Airport Coordination Limited (ACL) to discuss any amendments to declared capacity; and - Identification of key learning points for market participants for approaches and processes that would minimise the costs and time taken for transitions between TANS providers in the United Kingdom. - 1.5 A number of issues were outside the scope of the study and not investigated including: - Whether there was a fair tender process for TANS provision at BAL and GAL; - Whether the airports made the best choice of TANS provider; and - Whether the TANS market is subject to competition. - 1.6 The study at Birmingham began in February 2016 and reported in April 2016.
-The study at Gatwick began in June 2016 and reported in September 2016.
-This is the draft final report of the consolidated findings and recommendations emerging from both studies.
+- Identification and explanation of any effect on airport capacity resulting from the transition, interacting with Airport Coordination Limited (ACL) to discuss any amendments to declared capacity; and - Identification of key learning points for market participants for approaches and processes that would minimise the costs and time taken for transitions between TANS providers in the United Kingdom. - 1.5 A number of issues were outside the scope of the study and not investigated including: - Whether there was a fair tender process for TANS provision at GAL; - Whether the airport made the best choice of TANS provider; and - Whether the TANS market is subject to competition. - 1.6 The study began in June 2016 and reported in August 2016.
+This is the draft final report.